 The Portland Community College (PCC) features four multimedia faculty with several areas of specialization, including media, film, fine art and Flash.
 Students have access to industry-standard applications and technology, as well as real-world assignments through PCC's degree or certificate program.

 In this 60-credit program, students delve into multimedia design, authoring and graphics.
 They are shown how to market themselves in the multimedia field and must complete a multimedia project.
 They may complete elective multimedia projects and a cooperative experience through program electives.

 Associate of Applied Science in Multimedia

-Students take introductory courses in multimedia, multimedia design, digital video editing and vector graphics in their first terms in this program.
+Students take introductory courses in multimedia, multimedia design, digital video editing and UNIX in their first year in this program.
 As they progress through the program, they gain more experience in areas like drawing, advanced multimedia and multimedia three-dimensional modeling.
 In addition to completing multimedia projects, students have access to the cooperative work experience in order to test their skills in real-world situations.